Lac Vieux Desert, Michigan & Wisconsin, USA

 - Statistics / Weather / Helpful Links

 Looking for Lac Vieux Desert cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lac Vieux Desert is the French name for this 4,260-acre lake of Michigan and Wisconsin.
 The name was given by French fur trappers who were among the first Euro-Americans to settle the area.
 It is an ambiguous name and has been translated variably to mean “Lake of the Old Clearing,” “Lake of the Old Garden” or “Lake of the Old Desert.”
 The Native American people (Lac Vieux Desert Tribe of the Lake Superior Chippewa Indians) – that have lived on the lake since at least 1791 – fished, hunted and gathered food from the land.
 They still propagate and harvest wild rice in the area to this day.